NicoloCavalli95horses/KMS-web-testing/content/98 Templates/Temp_Definition.md

 ---
 ## Definition

-Low-level definition and explanation of the concept [^1]
+Low-level definition and explanation of the concept

 ---
 #### References
 - Use the syntax: \[ ref_ ]

-[^1]: This is a note example.
-Use a note to give extra information without interrupting the reading flow